mtwasetku-ui/physioto/src/content/blog/chronic-pain-home-physiotherapy.md

 - Clear a small space in your main living area if possible — enough room to stand and take a few steps

 - Write down two or three activities that chronic pain is currently preventing you from doing.
-This helps Michael understand your goals beyond just pain reduction
+This helps Micheal understand your goals beyond just pain reduction

 ---